alexhunsley/tca-beam/Python/README.md

-This is a PoC implementation of [Scaffold for The Composable Architecture](../README.md) in Python.
+This is a proof-of-concept implementation of [Scaffold for The Composable Architecture](../README.md) in Python.

 Work in progress!